Arameisk-Syrianska IF

 Arameisk-Syrianska IF is a football club based in Botkyrka, a suburb of Stockholm, Sweden.
 Founded as Arameiska-Syrianska KIF by Syriacs (Arameans) in 1980, the club has progressed through the league system and currently competes in the fourth-highest Swedish league, Division 2.
 In 2008, the club adopted the name Syrianska Botkyrka IF after entering into a cooperation with Botkyrka municipality.
-The club has undergone name changes in the past, previously known as Arameiska-Syrianska KIF and Syrianska Botkyrka IF, but is now recognized as Arameisk-Syrianska IF.
+The club has undergone name changes in the past, and was previously known as Arameiska-Syrianska KIF and Syrianska Botkyrka IF.